CopperBadger/dotfiles/README.md

 * `lemonvol` -- (29 Oct 2015) Volume control script that changes bar immediately
   after changing volume.
 * `myres` -- Terrible, rotten screen resolution script, don't use it.
+* `mywin` -- (30 Oct 2015) Gets the id of the currently focused window, just a simple wrapper for xprop.
 * `myrofi` -- Custom rofi launching script, one of the targets for `applyxres`
 * `timeofday` -- Prints out a string describing the time of day, which can be either "Late Night", "Early Morning", "Morning", "Afternoon", "Late Afternoon"